 Investing in any securities offered pursuant to this prospectus involves a high degree of risk.
-Before making an investment decision, you should carefully consider the risk factors described in the section captioned "Risk Factors" contained in our Annual Report on Form 10-K as supplemented by the Form 10-K/A for the year ended December 31, 2016, or collectively our 201610-K, and in subsequent periodic reports which we file with the SEC, as well as other information in this prospectus and any applicable prospectus supplement before purchasing any shares of our common stock.
+Before making an investment decision, you should carefully consider the risk factors described in the section captioned "Risk Factors" contained in our Annual Report on Form 10-K for the year ended December 31, 2018, or our 201810-K, and in subsequent periodic reports which we file with the SEC, as well as other information in this prospectus and any applicable prospectus supplement before purchasing any shares of our common stock.
 Any of these risks described could materially adversely affect our business, financial condition, results of operations, tax status or ability to make distributions to our stockholders.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially and adversely affect our business operations.
 If this were to happen, the price of our securities could decline significantly and you could lose a part or all of your investment.
 Each of the risks described could materially adversely affect our business, financial condition, results of operations, or ability to make distributions to our stockholders.
 In such case, you could lose all or a portion of your original investment.
 See "Where You Can Find More Information" beginning on page 70 of this prospectus.